 The Rose Art Museum has been dedicated to the exhibition of modern and contemporary art since 1961.
 Its curatorial mission has included major thematic exhibitions, surveys of leading contemporary artists, and new commissions.
 In addition, the museum has served as a launchpad for emerging artists providing first-ever solo museum shows.

-Gerald S. and Sandra Fineberg and Lower Rose Galleries
+Gerald S. and Sandra Fineberg, Lower Rose Galleries, and the Lois Foster Wing

 Organized in celebration of the Rose’s 60th anniversary, "re: collections, Six Decades at the Rose Art Museum" casts a critical eye in two directions: highlighting the radical roots from which the museum grew, while showcasing the potential for future transformations.